 To wrap the wing, use VetWrap to securely (but not too tightly) bind her wing to her side.
 You could separately wrap the wing and then wrap around the body, or just do one long strip around the body & wing together.

 Depending on the severity of the deformity this could take one week to several weeks.
 It’s best to let the duck have some time each day unwrapped so she can flap her wings and use her muscles.

 What if the Angel Wing can’t be corrected?

-As a domestic duck, your duck can’t fly anyway so this deformity shouldn’t effect her quality of life.
-In very severe cases she might lose some mobility in her wing, but for the most part this should not stop her from living a full & happy life.
+As a domestic duck, your duck can’t fly anyway so this deformity shouldn’t affect her quality of life.
+In very severe cases she might lose some mobility in her wing, but for the most part, this should not stop her from living a full & happy life.